-A certification authority should make efforts to ensure that on receiving application for registration and certification, and certification or renewal (of keys or certificate), the authority examines the application and issues a certificate within the period no longer than 7 days.
+CERTUM makes efforts to ensure that on receiving application for certification, certificate modification or renewal (keys or certificate), the authority examines the application and issues a certificate within the period no longer than 7 days.

-This period depends mainly on completeness of a submitted application and possible administration co-ordinations and explanations between CERTUM and the requester.
+This period depends mainly on the type of certificate, completeness of submitted application and possible administration co-ordinations and explanations between CERTUM and the requester.